 Fun fact about Idaho corn is that 66% of the world’s supply of sweet corn starts with seeds developed in Canyon County Idaho.

 How to pick: Fully ripe sweet corn has bright green, moist husks.
 The silk should be stiff, dark, and moist.
 You should be able to feel individual kernels by pressing gently against the husk.

-How to store: Fresh corn, if possible, should be cooked –or eaten raw –and served the day it is picked or purchased.
-As soon as corn is picked, its sugar begins its gradual conversion to starch, which reduces the corn’s natural sweetness.
-Corn will lose 25% or more of its sugar within 25 hours after harvesting it.
-If for some reason corn is not being used immediately or has been purchased from the supermarket, store in the refrigerator, unshucked, in a bag.
+How to store: Fresh corn, if possible, should be cooked –or eaten raw –and served the day it’s picked or purchased.
+From the minute sweet corn is picked, its sugar begins the gradual conversion to starch, which reduces the corn’s natural sweetness.
+Corn will lose 25% or more of its sugar within 25 hours after harvest.
+If sweet corn is not being used immediately or was purchased from the supermarket, store in the refrigerator, unhusked, in a bag.